-Ukraine court rejects request to arrest ex-president Petro Poroshenko | DW | 19.01.2022
+Ukraine court rejects request to arrest ex-President Petro Poroshenko | DW | 19.01.2022

 "The confiscation of my passport will hinder my political activities," Poroshenko said.
 But the former president and his lawyers began to sing the national anthem on hearing that he would not be detained.

-Prosecutors claim that during his time in the presidency, which he held between 2014 and 2019, he was involved in the sale of large amounts of coal that helped fund Russian-backed separatists in eastern Ukraine.
+Prosecutors charge that, during Poroshenko's time in the presidency, which he held between 2014 and 2019, he was involved in the sale of large amounts of coal that helped fund Russian-backed separatists in eastern Ukraine.

 He has rejected the charges.
 But a court froze his assets on January 7 as part of its investigation.
 The confectionary tycoon is one of Ukraine's richest citizens.

-Poroshenko has claimed his political rival Zelenskyy, who beat won a landslide victory over the previous president in 2019, is behind the allegations.
+Poroshenko has claimed that his political rival Zelenskyy, who won a landslide victory over the previous president in 2019, is behind the charges.

 Zelenskyy's administration has tried to distance itself from the investigation.
 The current president ran on a campaign on tackling corruption and taking on the influence of the country's oligarchs.